Peter-Morawski/json-transform/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Json Transform
+json-transform
 ==============

-Json Transform is a framework to help you serialize and deserialize your python objects into JSON documents.
+json-transform is a framework to help you serialize and deserialize your python objects into JSON documents.
 The source code of Json Transform is hosted on `Bitbucket <https://bitbucket.org/Peter-Morawski/json-transform/>`_.

 New?
 Here is some help: